 We may collect personal information, such as your contact details and medical information.
 Please note, in certain circumstances we may need to process a large volume of medical information in order to provide the service to you or a third party, for example your employer.
 The information may be sensitive and confidential in nature.

-Where we provide services on behalf of your employer, we will not share information without your consent.
-We mainly use your personal information to provide you with health-related services.
-If you are accessing psychological services (Stronger Minds) or musculoskeletal services (Working Body) under your private medical insurance plan or your employer's group scheme if you receive this service as a benefit, we’ll process your personal information to deliver these services.
-The main legal grounds are that the processing is necessary for the performance of a contract with you or to which you are a party, and that the processing is necessary for the purpose medical diagnosis, and the provision of health care or treatment.
+We will process your personal information to provide psychological and musculoskeletal services.
+If you use these services under your Private Medical Insurance plan or your employer's group scheme, you may see them referred to as 'Stronger Minds' and 'Working Body'.
+The main legal ground is that the processing is necessary for the performance of a contract with you or to which you are a party.
+For health and other special categories of information that we obtain we need to meet an additional condition for processing, which is the processing is necessary for the purpose of medical diagnosis, and the provision of healthcare or treatment.

-We may process your information to provide you with gym membership or to supply you with the products that you purchase or products that your employer makes available to you through ActivePlus.
+We may process your information to provide you with gym membership or to offer and supply you with the products that you purchase or products that your employer makes available to you through ActivePlus.
 The legal ground for processing is that the processing is necessary for performance of a contract.

 We use your personal information to help us understand our business and monitor our performance.

 We may provide reports to your employer, or a parent company, for example about service utilisation and workforce health trends.
 These are based on aggregated data to a level which means you cannot be identified.

 We may use your personal information collected from customer satisfaction surveys and where possible, we will anonymise such information.
 However, sometimes we may need to use your personal information.
 Where necessary, we will obtain your consent as our legal ground to process your personal information under data protection rules.